What to do after death

 A Medical Certificate of Death will be issued which you will need to collect along with any personal belongings.

 If the deceased is to be cremated then please notify the hospital staff and they can arrange for any additional documentation.
-Two doctors will sign the Medical Certificate and there will be a charge for this.
+Two doctors will sign the Medical Certificate and there will be a charge

 Contact us and we will arrange to visit you and discuss the funeral arrangements and to bring the deceased into our care.